rickeyJ/planpilot/VAGRANT.md

 You are now ready to install the following packages:

+1. Ruby
+1. SQLite3
 1. Postgres
 1. QT
 1. The Ruby bundler gem

 Login to the box either via the GUI, or by typing in `vagrant ssh` in your Rails root folder.
 If you use the GUI, log in as

-*Make Coffee Alert:*: Run the following commands to get these packages - be warned that compiling Ruby will take a while.
+*Make Coffee Alert:*: Run the following commands to get these packages - be warned that compiling Ruby (the last step in this sequence) will take a while.

 ````
+# SQLite3 dependencies: the default dev database is SQLite3, so you will most probably
+# need this.
+sudo apt-get install libsqlite3-dev

 # Postgres dependencies
 # These are only necessary if you are going to use the production environment; you can avoid this by bundling
 # without the production group; if you are not familiar with Rails terminology, just install the libraries.